hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/step5-experiment1.md

 `ccat network-delay-exp.yaml`{{execute}}

 The experiment declares that a 10ms network delay should be injected every minute that lasts for 30 seconds.
 The delay will only be applied to the target service labeled "app": "web-show".
-The Web-show app has that label:
+This is the _blast radius_.
+Only the web-show app has that label:

-`kubectl get deployments -l app='web-show'`{{execute}}
+`kubectl get deployments,pods -l app='web-show'`{{execute}}

 ## Apply Experiment

 Because the Chaos Mesh follows the Kubernetes Operator pattern with CRDs, the experiment can be applied like any other Kubernetes object.

-`kubectl apply -f network-delay.yaml`{{execute}}
+`kubectl apply -f network-delay-experiment.yaml`{{execute}}

 The experiment is now running.